fishnal/C-Notes/C/reviews/Midterm 1 Review.md

 |`>>`|right shift|binary|shifts a number `n` bits to the right (divides and truncates by 2<sup>`n`</sup>)|`9>>3 = 1`|
 |`<<`|left shift|binary|shifts a number `n` bits to the left (multiplies by 2<sup>`n`</sup>)|`9<<3 = 72`|

-Do not confuse the bitwise operators for the boolean operators!
+**Note:** Do not confuse the bitwise operators for the boolean operators!

 Hexadecimal can easily be converted to binary:
 ```
 0xfa